 Her limbs ached, her palms felt like rubber while her wrists felt like leather, and her throat was dry as straw.
 This was as far as Chagrinn’s mercy got her.
 There was little for her to do but start walking.
 The entrance to the cavern was about halfway up a reddish hill of stone and dirt.
 At its base was a forest of unhealthy yellow trees with trunks as white as bone.
 Their leaves grew up uniformly, as if in fear of wandering pruning shears.
 Altogether it had the feel of a place man had touched, so she hoped she would stumble across a path soon.

 “At last!”
 Bombi puffed after a sharp inward breath.
-Pickle juice and bits of broken glass rained down on her, but she welcomed them with open arms like a refreshing rain.
+Pickle juice and bits of broken glass rained down on her, but she welcomed them with open arms like a refreshing shower.
 She wobbled a little on the wooden stool, because Arton, the man who was supposed to be holding it steady, had backed up in astonishment.
 Never before had he seen such a thing, and he wasn’t prepared for it despite Bombi telling him of the power of exploits a hundred times before.

 It had taken her nearly a year to reach Arton; he was fifth in a line of helpers that aided her in navigating her way out of the dangerous plains of Cain and back to the palatial city of her birth.
 First had been the man driving a line of mules through the thin yellow forest.
 He’d allowed her to ride one alongside him all the way back to civilization.
 There was the implication that he wanted her to meet his nephew, a shy young man in need of a wife, but he was too polite to push the idea.